DebOguare/Client-Server-connection/README.md

-# Simple TCP/IP Echo Server and Client. #
+#  TCP/IP Echo Server and Client. #

 ## This project demonstrates a basic implementation of the TCP/IP stack in python. ##
 ## It includes a server that listens for incoming connections and echoes any received messages back to the client.
 A client connects to the server, sends a message, and displays the server's response.##